METATOOLS-ORG/metacloud/README.md

 pnpm run migrate
 ```

+after that, restart your code editor or lsp server to make sure it's using the newly generated prisma client package

 ## license
 there is no license yet but there will be soon, keep in mind if you contribute at the moment you accept your code being relicensed later on once a license has been chosen